German Numbers: Learn To Count From 0 to 1,000 in German

-In this article I want to share with you how to learn, remember and use German numbers.
+In this article, I want to share with you how to learn, remember, and use German numbers with you.

 Let’s start with the basics.
 Below is a table of the German numbers from zero to 100.
 Take a few minutes read through it, then I’ll give you some tips to help you remember it all:

 Seeing it all in one big block can be a little overwhelming, right?
 Well, don’t worry.
 Using the simple tips and language hacks below, you’ll be able to remember all of this information with little effort.